gsreynolds/azuredevops_chef_pipeline_templates/README.md

 # Chef Azure DevOps CI/CD Pipelines templates and examples

-_Note: step use the `v3` of the [Azure DevOps Chef Extension](https://github.com/chef-partners/azuredevops-chef-extension)(currently in limited preview) but can be replaced with standard script step approach._
+_Note: steps use the `v3` of the [Azure DevOps Chef Extension](https://github.com/chef-partners/azuredevops-chef-extension)(currently in limited preview) but can be replaced with standard script step approach._

 ## Policyfile Workflow

 [Azure DevOps Pipelines YAML templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) for common steps and stages, as well as examples of usage in complete pipelines in the `example_pipelines` directory for:

-* Cookbook CI/CD (with a Policyfile for dependency resolution only, instead of Berksfile)
+* **Cookbook CI (with a Policyfile for dependency resolution only, instead of Berksfile)**
   * Prep:
     * Git tag for version in `metadata.rb` does not exist yet
     * Cookbook `metadata.rb`: